spectrocloud/librarium/docs/docs-content/profiles/app-profiles/clone-app-profile.md

 2. From the **User Menu**, select **Switch to App Mode**.

-3. Navigate to the left **Main Menu** and click on **App Profiles**.
+3. Select **App Profiles** from the left **Main Menu**.
 Palette displays a list of all the app profiles available to you, including cloned profiles.

 4. Deploy your application to a virtual cluster using the cloned app profile.